atom/atom/docs/creating-a-package.md

 Not every package will have (or need) all of these directories.

-[Your first package][first-package] contains a tutorial on creating a simple package.
+We have [a tutorial on creating your first package][first-package].

 ## package.json